 Caldeira da Graciosa

-The caldera, formed about 12 thousand years ago, is a geological structure of great interest, having different types of volcanic formations, such as the many lava tubes, highlighting the Furna da Maria Encantada and Furna do Calcinhas stand out, two small hydromagmatic cones and a marshy area.
-However, Furna do Enxofre stands out from other formations, being a true landmark of the island's geodiversity and one of the most remarkable volcanic cavities in the Archipelago and unique in the international panorama.
+The caldera formed about 12 thousand years ago high-interest geological structure with several types of volcanic formations, such as the various lava tubes, of which Furna da Maria Encantada and Furna do Calcinhas stand out, two small hydromagmatic cones and a marshy area.
+However, Furna do Enxofre stands out from the other formations as a valuable landmark of the island's geodiversity, which is one of the most remarkable volcanic cavities in the Archipelago and unique in the international panorama.
 It is also rich in biodiversity, hosting several endemic flora and fauna species.

-In this habitat, we can find the only native mammal species of the Azores, the Nyctalus azoreum, and the endemic passerine subspecies, such as the Azores Chaffinch (Fringilla coelebs moreletti, Sylvia atricapilla atlantis toutinegra dos Açores, Motacilla cinerea patriciae, Turdus merula azorensis and Sturnus vulgaris granti, as well as other important endemic subspecies as the Columba palumbus azorica and the Buteo buteo rothschildi.
-It is also one of the few places on Graciosa where it is possible to observe the waders Gallinago gallinago and Scolopax rusticola.
+In this habitat lives the only native mammal species of the Azores, the Azorean Bat (Nyctalus azoreum), and endemic passerine subspecies, such as the Azores Chaffinch (Fringilla coelebs moreletti), the Sylvia atricapilla atlantis, the Azores Grey Wagtail (Motacilla cinerea patriciae), the Azores Blackbird (Turdus merula azorensis) and the Azores Common Starling (Sturnus vulgaris granti), as well as other important endemic subspecies as the Azores Woodpigeon (Columba palumbus azorica) and the Buzzard (Buteo buteo rothschildi).
+It is also one of the few places on Graciosa where it is possible to observe the waders Common Snipe (Gallinago gallinago) and Wookcock (Scolopax rusticola).

-This protected area is classified as Wetland of International Importance by the Ramsar Convention (Ramsar site) as well as Nucleus Zone of the Biosphere Reserve and is a priority geosite (Caldeira and Furna do Enxofre), integrated into the Azores UNESCO Global Geopark.
+This protected area is classified as Wetland of International Importance by the Ramsar Convention (Ramsar Site) and Nucleus Zone of the Biosphere Reserve and constitutes the Caldeira and Furna do Enxofre priority geosite of the Azores UNESCO Global Geopark.